Onkar-Shintre/ML-Lab/README.md

 📝 Observations / Conclusions

 🎯 Purpose

 This repo serves as:

-A reference for ML fundamentals
+*A reference for ML fundamentals

-A portfolio showcase for academic and project work
+*A portfolio showcase for academic and project work

-A study resource for exams and interviews
+*A study resource for exams and interviews

 💡 How to Run

-Clone the repository
+1.Clone the repository

-git clone <your-repo-link>
+2.git clone <your-repo-link>

-Install dependencies
+3.Install dependencies

-pip install -r requirements.txt
+4.pip install -r requirements.txt

-Open any experiment
+5.Open any experiment

-jupyter notebook
+6.jupyter notebook